John Wilson (Puritan minister): Early life

 John Wilson was born in Windsor, Berkshire, England about 1588, the son of the Reverend William Wilson (1542–1615).
 John's father, originally of Sudbury in Suffolk, was a chaplain to the Archbishop of Canterbury, Edmund Grindal.
 His father was also a prebend of St Paul's in London, a minister in Rochester, Kent, and a rector of the parish of Cliffe, Kent.
 Wilson's mother was Isabel Woodhull, the daughter of John Woodhull and Elizabeth Grindal, and a niece of Archbishop Grindal.
 According to Wilson's biographer, A. W. M'Clure, Archbishop Grindal favored the Puritans to the extent of his power, to the displeasure of Queen Elizabeth.

 Wilson was first formally educated at Eton College, where he spent four years, and at one time was chosen to speak a Latin oration during the visit of the duc de Biron, ambassador from the court of Henry IV of France.
 The duke then gave him a special gift of a gold coin called "three angels", worth about ten shillings.
 On 23 August 1605, at the age of 14, Wilson was admitted to King's College, Cambridge.
 While there he was initially prejudiced against the Puritans, but changed his stance after reading Richard Rogers' Seven Treatises (1604), and he subsequently traveled to Dedham to hear Rogers preach.
 He and other like-minded students frequently met to discuss theology, and he also regularly visited prisons to minister to the inmates.
 He received his B.A. from King's College in 1609/10, then studied law for a year at the Inns of Court in London.
 He next attended Emmanuel College, Cambridge, noted for its Puritan advocacy, where he received his M.A. in 1613.
-While at Emmanuel, he likely formed a friendship with future New England divines, John Cotton and Thomas Hooker.
+While at Emmanuel, he likely formed a friendship with future New England divines, Cotton and Thomas Hooker.
 He was probably soon ordained as a minister in the Anglican Church, but records of this event are not extant.